ecmnet/MAVGCL/README.md

   or `java -jar MAVGAnalysis.jar --peerAddress=127.0.0.1` for SITL (jMAVSim)

   or just `java -jar MAVGAnalysis.jar`for a basic demo.
-- Import `demo_data.mgc` or collect data from your vehicle
+- Open `demo_data.mgc`, import PX4Log file or collect data directly from your vehicle
-- For video (mjpeg), setup  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) at port 8080 on your companion with `uv4l --auto-video_nr --sched-rr --mem-lock --driver uvc --server-option '--port=8080'`
+- For video (mjpeg), setup  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) at port 8080 on your companion with :
+  ​
+  `uv4l --auto-video_nr --sched-rr --mem-lock --driver uvc --server-option '--port=8080'`

 **How to deploy on OSX:**